henrycatalinismith/11tysass/readme.md

 information about what it's doing.
 This is mostly useful for debugging.
 Please enable this this option if you're reporting a bug in 11tysass.

+### `onInjectInline`

+This is an advanced feature: skip this if you're just getting started.
+It's an optional function you can pass to 11tysass to post-process inline `<style>` tags on a per-page basis.
+This is useful if you want to run something like [PurgeCSS] on them.
+The function receives two string parameters: the CSS being injected into the page, and the HTML source code of the page.
+There's an [example PurgeCSS setup][onInjectInline] you can check out if you're curious.

 ## Error Codes

 11tysass will try to help you set it up properly.
 If you make a mistake,